The Topology of Local Computing in Networks: Topology of LCL Tasks

 To show correctness, let us consider a star $v_0,\dots,v_d$ centered at $v_0$ in some graph $G\in\m{G}$.
 Performing $\alg$ in $G$, each of these $d+1$ nodes acquires a view of radius~$t$.
 These views are mutually compatible.
 Let us reassign the IDs in the ball of radius $t+1$ centered at $v_0$ in $G$, using the at most $N(d,t+1)$ smallest IDs in~$Y$, and assigning these IDs to the nodes of the ball $B$ of radius $t+1$ centered at $v_0$, in the order respecting the order of the actual IDs assigned to the nodes of $B$.
 The resulting views $w_0,\dots,w_d$ of the $d+1$ nodes $v_0,\dots,v_d$ remain mutually compatible.
 It follows that if these $d+1$ nodes would output $\delta_X(p_0,w_0),\dots,\delta_X(p_d,w_d)$, respectively, then the resulting star would be good.
 We claim that this is exactly what occurs with~\alg.

 Indeed, first, $\delta_X$ is name-independent, and thus $\delta_X(p_0,w)=\delta_X(p_i,w)$ for every $i=1,\dots,d$.
 Second, and more importantly, by the construction of $Y$, the actual \emph{values} of the IDs do not matter, but solely their \emph{relative order}.
 The reassignment of IDs performed at each of the nodes $v_0,\dots,v_d$ is different from the reassignment of IDs in the ball $B$ of radius~$t+1$ around~$v_0$, but the relative order of these IDs is preserved as it is governed by the relative order of the original IDs in~$B$.
-As a consequence, the nodes of $S_d$ correctly output $\delta_X(p_0,w_0),\dots,\delta_X(p_d,w_d)$ in $\alg$, as desired.
+As a consequence, the nodes of the star $S_d$ consisting of $p_0$ and its $d$ neighbors correctly output $\delta_X(p_0,w_0),\dots,\delta_X(p_d,w_d)$ in $\alg$, as desired.